Some of Google URL search parameters are very, very useful for SEO purposes.

 To URL-encode a string:

-However, a quick search query can be a simple
+However, a quick dirty search query works as fine:

 Other sources to read about Google search parameters elsewhere on the web: